thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 In the case of technology, governance provides the vision and the goals on how to implement technology changes to ensure the right stability and throughput to create positive business impact.

 **Risk** is the possibility of something bad happening.
 It is ubiquitous.
 We can never eliminate all risks.
-That's why there is a need for **Risk Management**. *Which risks are we willing to accept and which ones not?*.
-Therefore, **as we are taking steps to mitigate risk in one area, we inevitably introduce more risk in another area.**
+Therefore, the need for **Risk Management**. *Which risks are we willing to accept and which ones not?*. **As we are taking steps to mitigate risk in one area, we inevitably introduce more risk in another area.**

 ## Are Feature Branches and Pull Requests a necessity for Compliance?

 Feature Branches and Pull Requests are definitely not required for compliance.
-Except in some odd companies that wrote down policies more recently.

 First of all, most regulations and frameworks like [ITIL](https://en.wikipedia.org/wiki/ITIL), [COBIT](https://en.wikipedia.org/wiki/COBIT) or [Sarbanes-Oxley](https://en.wikipedia.org/wiki/Sarbanes%E2%80%93Oxley_Act) do not prescribe specific practices to implement like 4-eyes and segregation of duties.
 For instance, many think Sarbanes-Oxley section 404 imposes this.
 Oftentimes, heavy processes are established as a result of someone misinterpreting what is required, but not mandated by the said regulation or framework.
 Only the [PCI-DSS](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard) regulation explicitly requires segregation of duties ([PCI DSS v3.2.1](https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-2-1.pdf?agreement=true), Requirements 6.3.2 Code Reviews, 6.4 Change Control and 6.4.2 Separation of Duties).

 Sadly enough, organisations frequently follow the "**wouldn't it be horrible if**" approach to risk management (from "*How to measure anything*", Douglas Hubbard).
 They imagine a particularly catastrophic event that could happen.
 It must be prevented at any cost regardless of its likelihood.

 Instead, we should quantify risks using [Impact Mapping](https://www.impactmapping.org/) and prioritise using the [Cost of Delay](https://blackswanfarming.com/cost-of-delay/).
 This upfront risk assessment will prevent a lot of pain when going to production.
 By identifying these risks we can introduce the most appropriate controls to comply with the organisation's regulations.
-However, the challenge will be to find the right balance of controls, in the context of the applicable regulations, that still allow teams to deliver value fast and keep risks at an acceptable low level.
+However, the challenge will be to find the right balance of controls, in the context of the applicable regulations, that still allow teams to deliver value fast while keeping risks at an acceptable low level.

 The controls can be **preventive** by applying barriers or **detective** by monitoring.